bright/new-www/content/blog/ios-developer-who-loves-to-build-apps-users-rely-on-meet-artur.md

 As probably every iOS developer, I always check all the news announced during The Apple Worldwide Developers Conference.
 Besides that, **I have OKRs dedicated to my personal growth, monitored by my mentor – [Kamil](/about-us/kamil-b/)**.
 We both choose topics that I can improve on or decide on what new solutions and tools I should test.

-Thanks to the fact that our client lets us choose the tech stack we work on, we can quickly implement new technologies in our project.
-So we get to work with SwiftUI, async/await to utilize those for the benefit of our client staying up-to-date with Apple products.
+Thanks to the fact that our client lets us choose the tech stack we work on, we can quickly implement new technologies in our project. **So we get to work with SwiftUI, async/await to utilize those for the benefit of our client staying up-to-date with Apple products**.